ejaneishot/WADS-Final-Project/Documentation.md

 # Week 1 checkpoint

-- **Architecture**: Traditional 3-tier / client–server (a modular “distributed” app)
+- **Architecture**: Microservice

-We chose a 3-tier client–server architecture to enforce clean separation between UI, API, and database, which makes security and testing easier to do correctly and is the right complexity level for a small team while still meeting all mandatory requirements.
+We chose a microservice architecture to enforce clean separation between UI, API, and database, which makes security and testing easier to do correctly and is the right complexity level for a small team while still meeting all mandatory requirements.

 - **Tech stack**:

-Frontend: Next.js (UI only)
+Frontend: Next.js (UI only) + Shadcn UI

 Backend: Bun API server (REST)